 Here’s how the book is described on the back cover:

-Creating life-like animal sculptures has never been so easy, or so much fun!
+Sculpting life-like animals has never been so easy, or so much fun!

 You may have seen the videos I created recently, showing you the projects in the book.
 I made the videos to explain why I chose these particular animals for my projects, and what special skills you’ll learn when you build each critter.
 In case you missed the videos, you can click on the images below: